w3f/General-Grants-Program/grants/speculative/defi_flowchain.md

 Liquidity is a common challenge in this space.
 We believe we have a new approach to liquidity provision with new game theory and ability to bridge on-and-off ramp players.
 As for MakerDAO, they will be our partner on Ethereum, and we will provide complimentary services to it.

 * Open Source License:
-We intend to use GPLv3 for now and switch to Apache 2.0 when Substrate changes Apache 2.0.
+We will use Apache 2.0.